NagaHarshita/BTP-ImageInpainting/Readme.md

 ### Instructions to run the files

 ```
-jupyter notebook Inpaint.ipynb
+jupyter notebook TransformerApproach/TransGAN_Inpaint.ipynb
 ```

 - They contain the cells with training and testing sections.

 ```
 @article{jiang2021transgan,